YISEO/readme-challenge-9/README.md

 No automated tests are provided for this application at the moment

 ## License
-This project is licensed under the MIT license - see the [License](#license) file for details.
+This project is licensed under the MIT license - see the [MIT License](https://opensource.org/licenses/MIT) file for details.

 ## Questions
 For questions about this project, feel free to reach out to me:<br>